camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 	* It is your responsibility to replicate data across regions if your business requires it.
 	*
 > AWS regions introduced before March 20th → *enabled by default*.
 Any regions introduced after → disabled by default (you must enable them to use them)
 #### Selecting a Region
+It’s imperative to consider data governance and legal requirements when selecting an AWS